getsentry/sentry-docs/src/collections/_documentation/product/notifications.md

 sidebar_order: 8
 ---

-Notifications in Sentry come in many flavors, but by default are aimed at Email.
+Notifications in Sentry can be routed to many supported [_integrations_]({%- link _documentation/integrations/index.md-%}), but by default are aimed at Email.
 Additionally notifications are categorized into two categories:

 Alerts